ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 2\.
 Downloads a sample file from **Add your order** section.

 3\.
 Uses the template to fill in their order with products' SKU and quantity.

 4\.
 Uploads the filled in quick order file back to the system by drag and drop or file selection.

 5\.
 The file name appears in the **Add your order** section.
 At this point, only file validation is provided.
-The SKUs or product availability is not validated.
+The SKUs or product availability isn't validated.

 ![Customer uploads list of products](img/quick_order_add_order.png)

 6\.
 Customer clicks **Add to cart** to add items to the cart and finish an ordering process.

 7\.
 In the cart section, the file format and provided data are validated, the availability of the entered product is checked, and the customer is informed if any of them is unavailable or quantity is insufficient.